sigmacomputing/sigmaquickstarts/site/sigmaguides/src/security_row_level_security/security_row_level_security.md

 It is also possible to apply data security at the warehouse level, but that is not in the scope of this QuickStart.

  ### Target Audience
-Anyone who is trying to enforce row level security, such that the logged in Sigma user only has access to data they are allowed to see.
+Anyone who is trying to enforce row level security, such that the logged in Sigma user only has access to row data they are allowed to see.

 ### Prerequisites